rmohl/rmohl.github.io/README.md

 ## Future Updates

-Would like to add a personal projects page in the future (could include both programs I've made and creations from my personal hobbies).
+- Would like to add a personal projects page in the future (could include both programs I've made and creations from my personal hobbies)
+- Want to make home page more interactive - maybe implemement a leaderboard system keeping track of highest number of ball bounces in a row